Maja Melandsø: Back in Norway

 In 1939, the couple were in Norway to baptize their fourth daughter when Germany invaded Poland and World War II broke out.
 The other three daughters were brought from Berlin, and the family settled in Trondheim.
 From then on and for many years to come, Melandsø and the family had great problems as a result of her being married to a German man.
 This led to a divorce in 1946, in order to regain her Norwegian citizenship and thus residence and work permits in Norway.

 Kaul was sent out of the country in 1947, and Melandsø was left alone to support herself and her five daughters.
-They moved to Kristiansund, which was almost razed by the German bombing in April of 1940 and which had a great need for architects during reconstruction.
+They moved to Kristiansund, which was almost razed by the German bombing in April 1940 and which had a great need for architects during reconstruction.
 In Kristiansund she first worked for the architect Austigard for about a year.
 After that she had her own practice for almost ten years and received a number of large jobs, leaving her mark on the center of Kristiansund in Gjenreisningsbyen.
 She was, according to Findal, the first female architect to work from home.
 In Kristiansund her designs included the so-called Løvoldbygget ('Løvold building'), with Svaneapoteket; her own house with office – and a larger revenue house for Kristiansund Boligbyggelag.

 In 1956, Melandsø and her daughters moved again to Trøndelag.
-She got Haugmarka back, the home in Malvik which had been confiscated by the Directorate for Enemy Property, and started to work for the state architect in Sør-Trøndelag, where she took on a variety of work.
+She got Haugmarka back, the home in Malvik Municipality which had been confiscated by the Directorate for Enemy Property, and started to work for the state architect in Sør-Trøndelag county, where she took on a variety of work.
 She designed manor houses, retirement homes, healthcare centers, schools, and residences.

 In 1961–1963 she lived and worked in Sweden, including with architect Karl W. Ottesen.
 After that, she established her own practice in Trondheim.
 She had always been interested in designing good and affordable housing.
 Just after the war she had even developed a standard house, the "Maja house", but this was never put into production.
 From the 1960s onward, she designed several residences, in addition to other types of buildings.

-She was committed to cultural heritage preservation, both in the preservation of the slag heaps and Småsetran at Røros, and in areas of Malvik where she lived much of her adult life.
+She was committed to cultural heritage preservation, both in the preservation of the slag heaps and Småsetran in Røros Municipality, and in areas of Malvik Municipality where she lived much of her adult life.
 She was a dedicated person and wrote several articles and opinion pieces, both in Arkitektnytt and daily newspapers, often with her own illustrations.

 Melandsø worked as an architect for 50 years.
 She was interested in functionalist architecture her entire life, but designed based on the users' needs: "houses to work in, houses to live in".

 Melandsø's archive of designs was donated to the National Museum of Art, Architecture and Design's architecture collection.